thacherT1D/webdevstuff/Data_Structures__Algorithms/Asymptotic_Notation.md

 This is a brief intro to computational complexity and asymptotic notation.
 It may not cover some items in depth enough, in which case please refer to the resource materials below.

+We previously discussed asymptotic notation in terms of Big O in the [Galvanize CS Curriculum](https://github.com/gSchool/computer-science-curriculum/blob/master/Unit-2/02-big-o-notation.md).

 ## Objectives

 - Understand what computational complexity is.